Higher Kinnerton

 Higher Kinnerton is a village and community within rural Flintshire, Wales, close to the Wales-England border.
 Its sister village, Lower Kinnerton, is across the border in Cheshire, England.

 In the 2001 census it had a population of 1,634, increasing to 1,697 at the 2011 census.

 Amenities

 The village has a shop, and two public houses, The Swan and The Royal Oak.
 The parish church is All Saints, which is actually in the parish of Dodleston, England.
 There is a Scout group called 1st Kinnerton Scouts.
 The Village Hall hosts various community clubs and events.

-Higher Kinnerton has a progressive community council which supports local activities.
 The village was awarded Best Kept Community status by Flintshire County Council in 2012, 2014, 2017 and 2019.

 A planning application for 95 homes to the west of the village was refused on 3 March 2021.
 The land, adjacent to Kinnerton Meadows and several listed buildings, is believed to have historical significance as falling partly within the site of the medieval Llwydcoed Royal Park.